tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 seller_city = proper(seller_city);
 ```
 ### 3. Update the dataset columns to their proper data types.
-Create a store procedure that will update date columns to date and alter the data types to date
+Create a store procedure that will update date columns to datetime and alter the data types to datetime.
+Doing this will make it easier to perform any date related operations.
 ```sql
 /*
 This procedure will first update the selected column to a date column, then will use the alter statement to change